Should I Give My Cousin Emily More Money After She Ghosted Me for a Luxury Vacation?

 On one hand, I want to maintain family harmony, but on the other hand, I don't want to enable her irresponsible behavior.
 So, Reddit, I'm torn.

-AITA for refusing to lend my cousin Emily another $600 after she ghosted me for the $400 she owed and went on a luxury vacation?
+AITA for refusing to lend my cousin Emily another $600 after she ghosted me over the $400 she owed and went on a luxury vacation?

 Ghosting, or abruptly cutting off communication without explanation, can profoundly affect both parties involved.
 Research published in the Journal of Social and Personal Relationships indicates that individuals who are ghosted often experience feelings of rejection, confusion, and diminished self-worth.